Women in Sweden: Voting patterns and party sympathies

 While women in Sweden received voting rights in 1921, it wasn't until the 1970s that women were voting as frequently as men.
 Since then, polarisation has been on the rise where men and women are increasingly voting for different parties.
 In the 1973 general election, gender differences in voting patterns were minor.

 In Sweden, differences in party sympathies were minor until the 1980s, when women were increasingly voting for leftist parties, a trend which also happened in many comparable countries.
 This is due to women entering the labour market primarily in the public sector.
 In the 1990s, women increasingly voted for the socialist Left Party and the Green Party.
 According to a June 2018 poll by, the Green Party's vote among men (3%) which at less than 4% would have pushed the party out of parliament, while it enjoyed twice the support among women (6%).
 Political sympathies are polled in May and November each year by SCB.
 In November 2018, the largest gender difference was recorded for sympathisers of the Sweden Democrats which received support among 22.7% of men and 9.3% of women.
 Women consistently have a slightly higher proportion of respondents answering "no party/undecided".
 Statistics Sweden concluded that the statistical trend represented an increase in polarisation in political views between the genders while women and men were equally likely to vote.

 Feminism and women's movement in Sweden

 Feminism in Sweden dates back to the 17th century and has been discussed in intellectual circles throughout the 18th century.
 Since Hedvig Charlotta Nordenflycht's famous poem Fruntimrens försvar (To the Defense of Women, 1761) debate on gender roles and gender equality has become a mainstream topic.
 Since then, Sweden has remained a forerunner of gender equality driven by a both intellectual and practical feminist movement.

 Today, with its increasing multiculturalism, Swedish society has embraced third-wave feminism.
 Sweden's Feminist Initiative became the second feminist political party (after Miljöpartiet) to win a parliamentary mandate in the 2014 European elections, rediscussing feminism from a decisively antiracist perspective that includes the perspectives of people of color.

 Specific issues within gender equality

-Family life

-As in many other Western countries, the connection between fertility and marriage has been significantly weakened in the past decades.
-Sweden was one of the first European countries to change its social norms towards unmarried cohabitation and childbearing, at a time where this was still seen as unacceptable in many other parts of the continent.